muratkeremozcan/pizza-api/README.md

 - removeUserTarget
 - removeTarget (works like a deleteAll version of the previous)

-The idempotent calls should be safe anywhere:
+The idempotent calls are safe anywhere:

 ```js
 // cypress/integration/feature-flags/ff-sanity.spec.js